philcarter/COMP-109-Syllabus/planning.md

 ## Late Submissions
 **Prepare properly and help avoid panic and penalties**

 I prefer not to accept any late submissions.
-You might even see older references in this course stating “No late work will be accepted”.
 Scheduling and submitting your work on time is extremely important in the workplace - you may loose your job if work is submitted late!

 Now, I do understand that everyone has the occasional problem and finishes their work late.
 And for this course it is actually very important to complete your assignments [even late], because the next modules and especially the final student project always build on what you already have learned.